William-Abrokwah/William-Abrokwah/README.md

 # Hi there👋 I'm William
 # About me

-#### I'm a SWE student at McGill University, interested in math, coding, machine learning, AI and just building cool things in general.
+#### I'm a SWE student at McGill University, interested in math, coding, machine learning, and AI and just building cool things in general.

 ## Connect with me:
 https://www.linkedin.com/in/william-abrokwah